Gene Hoglan: Early life and influences

+Career

 In 1983, Hoglan began his music career as a roadie (lighting engineer) for the thrash metal band Slayer, where he also played the drums during concert soundchecks.
 He also did backing vocals on the song "Evil Has No Boundaries", from the first Slayer album Show No Mercy.
 He contributed in the recording of Haunting the Chapel, holding Dave Lombardo's drum kit together while recording "Chemical Warfare" because there was no carpet in the studio, said drum kit including a china cymbal owned by Hoglan.
 He became an influence in Lombardo's drumming style and speed.
 Lombardo had just had the double bass added to his kit and it was the first double bass Hoglan ever played.
 Lombardo was impressed with Hoglan's playing, and Hoglan gave Lombardo tips regarding the use of the double kick drum.

 In 1984, Hoglan was part of the band War God with Michelle Meldrum.
 At the end of the same year he was asked to join the thrash metal band Dark Angel as the drummer.
 He penned most of the lyrics for Dark Angel's next three albums.
 He achieved greater fame during the mid-1990s playing with Death, at the same time that bandleader Chuck Schuldiner was taking that group into a more progressive style.
+Schuldiner stated that there had previously been animosity between himself and Hoglan, but the two eventually were able to reconcile their differences.
+He said: "It was just screwed-up, stupid shit that happened when Death and Dark Angel toured together, and I'm glad we were able to get past it.
+I wanted Gene to play on the record because he has a lot of experience, and he has his own unique style of playing."

 Subsequently, he recorded one album with the thrash metal band Testament, and made the acquaintance of Canadian multi-instrumentalist Devin Townsend, forging a lasting friendship.
 Around this time, coming off of the final tour he performed with Death, Hoglan was approached by Slayer to replace a departing Paul Bostaph.
 Jon Dette, however, took the position, much to Hoglan's approval.
 He would go on to record several albums with Townsend, both as part of the speed/industrial/death metal band Strapping Young Lad and under Devin Townsend's name.